collective/collective.multilingualtools/README.rst

 Also, there's an option to make a copy of any item to all available languages (or a subset), optionally copying individual attributes (title, description, tags, etc).

-As I said, WORK IN PROGRESS.
-Basic functionality is becoming stable, but documentation and good tests are not there yet.

 Interface
 ---------